Witiko/doctoral-thesis/defense.md

 > mixed.
 Could a reader of the thesis (or the referenced papers) find a
 > recommendation of what MIR techniques to use in what retrieval scenario?

-## The Results of the Work

-> One journal publication was in Q1 (Knowledge-based Systems), while the second
-> in Q4 (J. of Universal Computer Science).

-% Q2, see e-mail by Petr Sojka from 2022-01-12 and SCIMAGO

 # Common Remarks {#common-remarks}

 Lastly, if I may, I would also like to briefly respond to remarks that have